dino-dna/donut/README.md

 # donut :doughnut:

-donut is a utility to create totally rad doughnuts!
+donut is a utility to create totally rad ~doughnuts~ donuts!

 ## usage